Table of Contents

 6. Usersnap: Bug Reports That Developers Actually Love

-Problem Solved: “The button is broken” tickets that ignore browser/OS/steps.
+“The button is broken” fixed the problem. tickets that don’t pay attention to browser/OS/steps.

-Map screenshot annotations to ticket fields – designers see visuals, devs see console errors.
+Map screenshot comments to ticket fields so that designers can see the pictures and developers can see the console errors.

 Client Win:

-Agency clients pay 29% more for projects including Usersnap feedback portals.
+Clients of the agency pay 29% more for projects that include Usersnap feedback portals.

 Test Usersnap →